Understanding Your Insurance Policy in the Aftermath of a House Fire

 Coinsurance –

 This is an older term that may not even be in your current homeowner’s policy but if it is, it can be important.
-Coinsurance means that the policyholder must carry insurance that is at least 80 percent of a home’s replacement cost.
+Coinsurance requires the policyholder to carry insurance at least 80 percent of the home’s replacement cost.
 If the coverage does not equal at least 80 percent of the value, the insurance company will pay less than the full amount of the claim.

 Read Your Policy Closely